Los Ángeles, Chile: Demographics

+According to the 2024 census of the National Statistics Institute, Los Ángeles spans an area of 1748.2 sqkm and has 219,441 inhabitants (105,436 men and 114,005 women), with an average age of 37,6 years.

 Within the communities of historical immigrants of the city of foreign origin, the Spanish, Arabs, Germans, and Swiss stand out, depending on their number and contributions, from the colonized localities by Europeans in the area, especially from Araucanía.

 Climate

 This region experiences warm (but not hot) and dry summers, with no average monthly temperatures above 71.6 °F. According to the Köppen Climate Classification system, Los Ángeles has a warm-summer Mediterranean climate, abbreviated "Csb" on climate maps.
 Most of the annual precipitation of 42 inches (1070 mm) falls during the autumn and winter months of April through September.
 May is the wettest month, with 10 inches (250 mm) of precipitation on average.
 Snow is uncommon, and when it falls melts quickly.

 Administration

 As a commune, Los Ángeles is a third-level administrative division of Chile administered by a municipal council, headed by an alcalde who is directly elected every four years.
 The 2008-2012 alcalde is Joel Rosales Guzmán (UDI).

 Within the electoral divisions of Chile, Los Ángeles is represented in the Chamber of Deputies by Juan Lobos (UDI) and José Pérez (PRSD) as part of the 47th electoral district, together with Tucapel, Antuco, Quilleco, Santa Bárbara, Quilaco, Mulchén, Negrete, Nacimiento, San Rosendo, Laja and Alto Bío Bío.
 The commune is represented in the Senate by Victor Pérez Varela (UDI) and Mariano Ruiz-Esquide Jara (PDC) as part of the 13th senatorial constituency (Biobío-Coast).